harryji168/Summary_Notes/Elixir/about.md

 Run: sudo apt-get update
 Install the Erlang/OTP platform and all of its applications: sudo apt-get install esl-erlang Install Elixir: sudo apt-get install elixir

+Checking the installed version of Elixir
+Once you have Elixir installed, you can check its version by running elixir --version.